gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

 If you are not familir with git, we follow the ["fork-and-pull" Git workflow] (https://github.com/susam/gitpr):

-1. Fork the repository to your own Github account
+1. Fork the repository to your own Github account.
-2. Clone the project to your machine
+2. Clone the project to your machine.
 3. Create a branch locally with a succinct but descriptive name.
 It is best practice not to work with the master branch.
-4. Commit changes to the branch
+4. Commit changes to the branch.
-5. Following any formatting and testing guidelines specific to this repo
+5. Following any formatting and testing guidelines specific to this repo.
-6. Push changes to your fork
+6. Push changes to your fork.
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
 8. After reviewers approve the PR, your branch (and changes) will be merged to the master branch.